git-plm/gitplm/partnumbers.md

 Basic format: CCC-NNN-VVVV

-- CCC: three letters to identify major category (RES, CAP, DIO, etc).
+- CCC: one to three letters or numbers to identify major category (RES, CAP, DIO, E (electrical), M (mechanical), etc).
 - NNN: incrementing sequential number for each part.
 This gives this format flexibility.
 - VVVV: use to code variations of similar parts typically with the **same